 OverviewAbdominal laparoscopy is a useful aid in diagnosing disease or trauma in the abdominal cavity with less scarring than with a large abdominal incision.
 Large operations such as liver and pancreatic resections may begin with laparoscopy to exclude the presence of additional tumors (metastatic disease) that would preclude curative resection.
-The procedure is usually done in the hospital under general anesthesia, (however it may be done under local anesthesia).
+The procedure is usually done in the hospital under general anesthesia, but it may be done under local anesthesia.

-Review Date 7/30/2014
+Review Date 5/24/2016

-Updated by: John A. Daller, MD, PhD, Department of Surgery, University of Arkansas for Medical Sciences, Little Rock, AR.
-Review Provided by VeriMed Healthcare Network.
+Updated by: Mary C. Mancini, MD, PhD, Department of Surgery, Louisiana State University Health Sciences Center-Shreveport, Shreveport, LA.
+Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.